TrevorMills/formidable-plus/readme.txt

 Tags: formidable, forms, table, new field-type Requires at least: 2.5 ( Formidable Pro 1.07.04 or higher is required ) Tested up to: 3.8
-Stable tag: 1.1.16
+Stable tag: 1.2

 This plugin adds a new field type to the Formidable Pro plugin.
 It allows you to add a table to your form.

 == Description ==

-*Please note: Formidable Pro version 1.07.04 or higher is required for this version of Formidable Plus to work.
-Please see the FAQ.*
+*Please note: See the FAQ for information on which most recent version of Formidable Pro is supported.*

-I'm a big fan of the [Stephanie Wells'](http://strategy11.com) [Formidable Pro](http://formidablepro.com) plugin.
-On a recent project, the client needed to have a *table* field type for people entering financials vs. timeline.
-This add-on to Formidable Pro is the result of that work.

-It integrates into Formidable Pro via the latter's wealth of filters and actions.
+Formidable Plus is an add-on to [Strategy 11's](http://strategy11.com) great [Formidable Pro](http://formidablepro.com) plugin.
+It adds a *table* field type that allows you to request data in a tabular form.
+You can fill a table with many different types of fields, from simple text inputs or checkboxes, to datepickers and calculation fields.
+See the FAQ for all available field types.

 You can have any number of rows and any number of columns.
-If you create a table without any rows (only columns), then the person filling out the form has the opportunity to add more rows as needed.

-Administrators can re-order, add & delete rows or columns and any existing data gets updated to retain integrity.

-Using special column/row naming nomenclature, administrators can turn the input field from the default `text` to either `textarea`, `select`, `radio` or `checkbox`.
-See the FAQ for more information
+You can even create a dynamic table, which allows users to add in new rows.

 == Installation ==